eryksiejka47/K-Spice-API-Yggdrasil/README.md

 sim.close_project()
 ```

-If you get an error that the Kspice library is not found try including it this way:
+If you get an error stating that the K-Spice library is not found, try including it this way:

 ```python